On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

 \end{lemma} \begin{IEEEproof} Let $\bfy$ be a word with $n_r$ runs of lengths $r_1,r_2,\dots,r_{n_r}$.
 Let $\bfx_0$ be any word obtained from $\bfy$ by creating a new run of length one, and so $\emb(\bfx_0 ; \bfy) = 1$.
 Let $\bfx_i , \ 1\leq i \leq n_r$ be the word obtained from $\bfy$ by prolonging the $i$-th run by one, and so $\emb(\bfx_i ; \bfy) = r_i + 1$.
 Hence, it follows that

-where by definition $r_0=0$.
-It should note that the union of the words $\bfx_i$, $1 \le i \le n_r$ is all of the words that can be obtained from $\bfx$ by one deletion, and hence are the only words of length $n-1$ with embedding number larger than $0$.\\ \end{IEEEproof}
+where by definition $r_0\triangleq0$.
+It should be noted that the union of the words $\bfx_0$ and $\bfx_i$, $1 \le i \le n_r$ comprises all of the words that $\bfy$ can be obtained from, by introducing one deletion, and hence are the only words of length $n-1$ with an embedding number larger than $0$.\\ \end{IEEEproof}

-According to Lemma~\ref{Lem:MaxEmb}, we can arbitrarily choose the decoder that prolongs the first run of maximal length as the embedding number decoder. \begin{definition} The \textit{embedding number decoder} $\cD_{\mathrm{EN}}$ prolongs the first run of maximal length in $\bfy$ by one symbol.
+According to Lemma~\ref{Lem:MaxEmb}, we can arbitrarily choose the decoder that prolongs the first run of maximal length as the embedding number decoder. \begin{definition} \textbf{\emph{Equivalent decoder to the embedding number decoder.}} The {embedding number decoder} $\cD_{\mathrm{EN}}$ prolongs the first run of maximal length in $\bfy$ by one symbol.
 A decoder $\cD$ that prolongs one of the runs of maximal length in $\bfy$ by one symbol is said to be \textit{equivalent} to the embedding number decoder, and is denoted by $\cD \equiv \cD_{\mathrm{EN}}$. \end{definition} The rest of this section will focus on the case for which $\cC = \Sigma_2^n$.
 The following lemmas will be stated for the embedding number decoder for the simplicity of the proofs, but unless stated otherwise they hold for any decoder $\cD$ for which $\cD \equiv \cD_{\mathrm{EN}}$. \begin{lemma} For every codeword $\bfc \in \cC$, the embedding number decoder satisfies

 \end{lemma} \begin{IEEEproof} Let $\bfc \in \cC$ be a codeword and let $\bfy \in D_1(\bfc)$ be a channel output such that $\cD_{\mathrm{EN}}(\bfy) \neq \bfc$.
 Since $\cD_{\mathrm{EN}}(\bfy)$ can be obtained from a word in $D_1(\bfc)$ by one insertion, it follows that $d_L(\cD_{\mathrm{EN}}(\bfy),\bfc)=2$.
 Thus,